-With an abundance of information flooding our media feeds, it’s difficult to decipher truth from trends in regards to dance nutrition, dancer health, and dancer wellness.
+With an abundance of information flooding our media feeds, it’s difficult to decipher truth from trends in regard to dance nutrition, dancer health, and dancer wellness.
 Dancers are not just artists, they’re also athletes.
-Therefore, trusting credentialed practitioners, such as Registered Dietitian Nutritionists, helps to maximize a dancer’s strength and endurance in a way that promotes sustainable habits without the risk for injury and burnout.
+Therefore, trusting credentialed practitioners, such as Registered Dietitian Nutritionists, helps to maximize a dancer’s strength and endurance in a way that promotes sustainable habits without the risk of injury and burnout.

 In 2009, I was dancing full-time in preparation for company auditions.
 I was also a full-time college student balancing a schedule packed with classes, rehearsals, and academic coursework.
 During this time, my interest in nutrition began to skyrocket.
 What I didn’t know, however, was that my obsession with “health” stemmed from a place of disordered eating.
 I needed to figure things out.

 While pursuing a professional dance career, I grew more and more passionate about nutrition and how to build sustainable habits while utilizing an all-foods-fit approach to food.
 I soon began my path toward attaining the necessary coursework needed to attain licensure as a Registered Dietitian Nutritionist (RD/RDN).
 Read more about my story here.

 As a pre-professional dancer, I experienced a plethora of individuals providing resources in the areas of mentorship, health coaching, and nutrition.
 It was at one particular summer intensive, however, when I experienced an incredible amount of support from the company’s affiliated dietitian.
 Actually, it was this dietitian who convinced me to consider a road toward the RD license.
 Here’s a blog post all about the road I took to gaining my license as a Registered Dietitian Nutritionist for dancers.